 zenoh provides 3 kinds of deployment units: peers, clients and routers.

-An infrastructure component able to route data between clients and peers in any given topology.
+A software process able to route the zenoh protocol between clients and peers in any given topology.

 zenoh provides 2 levels of API:

 A network oriented API providing the key primitives to allow pub/sub (push) communications as well as query/reply (pull) communications.
 The zenoh-net layer only cares about data transportation and doesn’t care about data content nor storing data.